ultralytics/ultralytics/docs/en/index.md

     ***

-    Predict on new images, videos and streams with YOLO <br />
+    Predict on new images, videos and streams with YOLO <br /> &nbsp;

     ***